To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 Fireproof Gun Safe Construction

 As I mentioned in 16 Reasons to Own a Gun Safe (and 12 Reasons Not To), gun safes are not built like other safes, and this applies to fireproofing as well.
-It’s essential to understand the fireproofing construction process of your gun safe to figure out if it meets your needs.
+It’s essential to understand the fireproofing construction process of your gun safe to figure out if it meets your needs and expectations.

 The vast majority of gun safes use gypsum drywall (Sheetrock) for fireproofing.
 Let’s take a look at how this works.